dendiz/webplayer/README.md

 - add the host names to /etc/hosts
 - copy config/config.php.example to config/config.php and edit accordingly
 - create a database (mysql)
-- run the scripts in sql/
+- run the scripts in sql/ e.g 'cat *.sql | mysql -u root -pPassWord webplayer'
 - run the cli application cli/scan.php -d <directory to your music files>
 - optional: add an entry in your crontab for cli/artfetch.php to fetch your albums arts. (limited to 100 request per day)